lamblackout/lamblackout/README.md

 ## Hello! 👋 — dimming the lamblout

-- Developer with 15 years of experience
+- Developer
 - Specialization: JavaScript, Python, C#
-- Worked on projects in fintech, business process automation and the gaming industry
+- Worked on projects in fintech, business process automation and the gamedev
-- - Now I'm focusing on AI solutions and integration with n8n
+- Now focusing on AI solutions and integration

 Telegram: [@lamblackout](https://t.me/lamblackout )